House Democrats from NY call for Trump's impeachment

 The move comes after Trump supporters violently disrupted the ceremonial certification of the Electoral College on Wednesday.
 Five people have died as a result, including a Capitol police officer.

-Velazquez said that even with less than two weeks until the inauguration of President-elect Joe Biden, Trump presents a threat to national security and must be removed by any means necessary.
+Velazquez said that even with less than two weeks until the inauguration of President-elect Joe Biden, Trump presents a threat to national security and must be removed.

 "America was attacked by a mob of domestic terrorists incited by a sitting president.
 Imagine that moment the president of the United States of America instigated a mob to go to do coup d’état because this egomaniac didn’t want to recognize the fact that the people of this country elected Joe Biden as president," Velazquez said.